 Employee typology is an important aspect of the family business dynamic.

-For most family businesses, the success of the business depends on work teams - the "mix" of employees, family members and
+For most family businesses, the success of the business depends on work teams - the "mix" of employees, family members and non-family members alike.

 In shaky economic times, when family businesses are thinking about staff reductions, typology should be considered